mxnet-dev/ansible-role-coder/README.md

 Coder v2 Install
 =========

-This Ansible role installs Coder v2 (code-server) on Ubuntu.
+This Ansible role installs Coder v2 on Ubuntu.
 It takes care of downloading the appropriate `.deb` package (either `amd64` or `arm64`), installing it, configuring the `coder.env` file, and enabling the service in `systemctl`.

 Requirements
 ------------